top of page

 These games are valuable for physical education classes because they get students active and engaged in a basketball-specific activity.
 Not only this, but basketball lead-up games for PE are essential for developing positive personal and social traits such as teamwork, communication, and cooperation.
 By playing these games, students will also be better prepared for traditional basketball games.

-In addition, the highlighted PE games in this blog article directly correlate with SHAPE America Standard 2 which states: The physically literate individual applies knowledge of concepts, principles, strategies and tactics related to movement and performance.*
+In addition, the highlighted PE games in this blog article directly correlate with SHAPE America Standard 2 which states: Applies knowledge related to movement and fitness concepts.

 SHAPE America Standard 2- Applies Knowledge of Concepts and Strategies